Hi! I’m Tayler Silfverduk & Welcome!

 I am a Dietetic Technician Registered (DTR) in Columbus with over 450 hours of supervised practice under my belt.
 My supervised practice was completed via the Dietetic Technician coordinated program at the Columbus State Community College and involved me working alongside Dietary Managers in surrounding high-schools, local long-term care facilities, and the OSU Wexner Medical Center.
 I am studying Human Nutrition at OSU in order to become a Dietitian within the next few years.

-I am also taking advantage of my ability to work as a Dietetic Professional by consulting with LTC facilities around Columbus and assisting gluten-free brands with their social media content and message.
+I am also taking advantage of my ability to work as a Dietetic Professional by consulting with LTC facilities around Columbus and assisting gluten-free brands with their social media content/message, and working on recipe analysis/development.

 I have my Complementary Care Certificate from CSCC.
 I am passionate about healing and balancing the whole self.
 With nutrition being a form of complementary care, I thought it appropriate to be aware of other complementary care modalities.
 I try to incorporate that of what I learned on mindfulness, and herbology into my process.